Supported Bit Versions

 C#

 OBS Classic still had a CLR Host Plugin, but with OBS Studio writing plugins in C# wasn't possible anymore.
-This has changed as of recently as you can see, this plugin is fully written in C#.
+This has changed with the release of .NET 7 and NativeAOT, and this plugin is fully written in C#.

 Used libraries/technologies